“Somebody save me!” Carrie thought as she flipped the burger.

 I put the wooden covers back on and massaged my stiff back as I climbed up into the cockpit.

-The picture that met me was textbook, idylic.
+The picture that met me was textbook, idyllic.
 Blue sky, clear, deep, tropical water.
-Anchored in a deserted coral attoll, a thousand miles from civilisation.
+Anchored in a deserted coral atoll, a thousand miles from civilisation.
 Who could complain?

 What a plan!
 I, Elisa Esposito, am going into space!

 Now, you might think a six year old girl might lack the skills and experience to do this.
 But why?
 Build a spaceship, take off, orbit.
 How hard can it be?

 I like to talk to myself when I’m cooking, there’s nothing wrong with that is there?
 And I like to talk to myself in the theme of the food I’m cooking, if it’s French I keep my comments deep, guttural and earthy.
 If it’s a Thai dish, I adopt a sort of sing song bird voice.
 It makes no sense of course but its for the mood!
 It’s all about the mood.

 Tonight I’m making Beef Burgundy, “Boeuf Bourguignon”.
 Sounds good, oui?

 I feel my legs wobble as he comes through the door.
 That, oh so gorgeous man, my new, special, customer number one.
 Those eyes, that smile, those dimples beneath the designer stubble, he will be mine, all mine!
 It’s the third time this week he’s visited my humble cafe.
 I smell destiny.